Nehaveigur

-The concept was first proposed by mathematician Stephen Wolfram in his book, A New Kind of Science, which I read early on during my PhD and at some point even taught an introductory course on.
+The concept was proposed by mathematician Stephen Wolfram in his book, A New Kind of Science, which I read early on during my PhD.
+At some point, I even taught an introductory course on it.
 The relevant sections from the book are available for free here.

 One implication is that a system that is based on simple structures can exhibit behaviors that are not predictable by simple laws.
 Most of biology is computationally irreducible, which means that we’ll never be able to fully predict how organisms will behave.
 There will always be something to be learned from real-life experiments.